-Don’t you love it when you can re-create your favorite foods in a healthy way at home.
-Next to hot oatmeal granola is one of my favorite weekday breakfast foods.
+Don't you love it when you can re-create your favorite foods in a healthy way at home.
+Next to hot oatmeal, this Almond Butter Granola is one of my favorite weekday breakfast foods.

 It came out wonderfully with just the right amount and size of granola clusters vs. loose crunchy oats.
 I made this a Cinnamon-Raisin version and the addition of coconut (I used shredded) rounded out the flavor profile perfectly.